townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

     default 0

-Also, please note you should replace the URL in the entry to reflect the location of where your Kickstart file is at.
+Also, you should replace the URL in the custom boot entry to reflect the location of where your Kickstart file is at.

 You may wish to add [options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ap-admin-options.html) to the end of the `kernel` line of the boot stanza in the